NTShop/woocommerce-authnet-backend-payments/README.md

 When viewing an individual order that has a status of "On Hold" or "Pending payment" a payment form will appear in the right sidebar.

-If CIM is enabled in the plugin and the order has as customer assigned and the customer has a user account with saved cards those cards will appear as choices for use to take a payment.
+If CIM is enabled in the plugin and the order has a customer assigned and the customer has a user account with saved cards those cards will appear as choices for use to take a payment (similar to how it is seen on the public checkout page).
 The form also allows entering a new card to process a payment.

-The payment amount will be for the amount of the order as seen in the order total.
+The payment amount will be for the amount of the order as shown in the order total.